Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 4. Can we develop an instrument to benchmark and compare DAOs?
 	1. What is a good basis to compare one DAO to another?
 		1. Should the instrument assess adherence to the principles?
 Or what should the instrument assess specifically?
 			1. %%@charles: I feel like DAO Identity is a good norm because it can establish a standard that all DAOs, in theory, should strive to meet, regardless of their industry or operational structures.
 Though, principles for how DAOs should be operated may be better.
-But this depends, are principles for how DAOs should be run different from establishing an identity for DAOs?%%
+But this depends, are principles for how DAOs should be run different from establishing an identity statement for DAOs?%%
 	2. How can the instrument (or the results of the instrument) provide benefits to others?
 5. What is an ideal DAO?
 6. What is an appropriate governance framework for DAOs?